 TITLE IX STATEMENT: Valdosta State University (VSU) is committed to creating a diverse and inclusive work and learning environment free from discrimination and harassment.
 VSU is dedicated to creating an environment where all campus community members feel valued, respected, and included.
 Valdosta State University prohibits discrimination on the basis of race, color, ethnicity, national origin, sex (including sexual harassment and sexual violence), sexual orientation, gender identity, religion, age, disability, genetic information, or veteran status, in the University's programs and activities as required by applicable laws and regulations such as Title IX.
-The individual designated with responsibility for coordination of compliance efforts and receipt of inquiries concerning nondiscrimination policies is the University's Title IX Coordinator: the Director of the Office of Social Equity, titleix@valdosta.edu, 1208 N. Patterson St., Valdosta State University, Valdosta, Georgia 31698, 229-333-5463.
+The individual designated with responsibility for coordination of compliance efforts and receipt of inquiries concerning nondiscrimination policies is the University's Title IX Coordinator: the Director of the Office of Social Equity, titleix@valdosta.edu, 1208 N. Patterson St., Valdosta State University, Valdosta, Georgia 31698, 229-333-

-STUDENT SUCCESS CENTER: The Student Success Center (SSC) at Valdosta State University is located in Langdale Residence Hall above the Tech Shop and is available to all students.
-The SSC provides free peer tutoring in core curriculum courses, including biology, chemistry, math, writing, and foreign languages.
-The SSC also provides free professional academic advising and on-campus job information in one location.
-Call 333-7570 to make an appointment, or visit the website: www.valdosta.edu/ssc.
+ACADEMIC SUPPORT CENTER: The Student Success Center (ASC) at Valdosta State University is located in the main entrance to Odum Library and is available to all students.
+The ASC provides free peer tutoring in core curriculum courses, including biology, chemistry, math, writing, and foreign languages.
+The ASC also provides free professional academic advising and on-campus job information in one location.
+Call 229-333-7570 to make an appointment, or visit the website: www.valdosta.edu/ssc.